quiltdata/quilt/docs/Catalog/Admin.md

 6. If NOT `BucketWritePolicy`: a) Click on "No associated role.
 Attach policy to roles..."; b) Select `UserReadQuiltBucket`; c) Click "Attach"
 7. Click "Create"
 8. Repeat until you have created all three policies
+9. Note: you may need to also add other company-specific policies from the default ReadWrite role.

 ![](../imgs/admin-policy-create.png)